khcrysalis/Copyboard/README.md

 ## License

-Project is licensed under the MIT license. ou can see the full details of the license [here](https://github.com/khcrysalis/Copyboard/blob/main/LICENSE).
+Project is licensed under the MIT license.
+You can see the full details of the license [here](https://github.com/khcrysalis/Copyboard/blob/main/LICENSE).